mountaineerbr/shellChatGPT/man/README.md

 the “`/hist`” command (also good for context injection).

 Delete history entries or comment them out with “\#”.

+Note that the user must edit the actual json-escaped strings in the history file, which a burdensome strategy, but hopefully acceptable for small modifications of history context in a live session.

 <!--
 # CODE COMPLETIONS _(discontinued)_